Workers' Compensation

 • Permanent Partial Disability (PPD) benefits, representing the loss of use you have suffered for your injured body part(s) after treatment

 It's important to note that workers' compensation claims in Connecticut are governed by a distinct set of laws separate from personal injury cases.
-That's why not all personal injury lawyers handle workers' compensation claims.
+That is why not all personal injury lawyers handle workers' compensation claims.

 At Santoro Injury Law, LLC, I specialize in handling workers' compensation claims under Connecticut State Law.
 With extensive experience representing workers' compensation claims at Foxwoods and Mohegan Sun Casinos, I understand the unique challenges involved.